dwp/govuk-casa/docs/request-lifecycle.md

 # Request lifecycle

-As a request gets passed through CASA's routes and middleware, it will modify the `req` and `res` objects on the way.
+As a request gets passed through CASA's routes and middleware, it will modify the `req` and `res.locals` objects along the way (`res.locals` is used to add variables and functions to Nunjucks templates).
 This process is described below, including which piece of middleware is responsible for generating those changes.

 ## Order of execution